willfarrell/middy-rds/README.md

 </p>
 </div>

 RDS provides seamless connection with database of your choice.
-Uses knex.js but you can use any tool that you want.

 After initialization your database connection is accessible under:
 ```javascript